AlternativeFFFF/Alt-F4/submissions/dana-channel-routing/main.md

 The fundamental problem is the same.
 But luckily the sports version is as old as round-robin tournaments.
 And the good thing about old mainstream problems like that: there are a lot of smart people who have done research on it !

 A generic way to solve the issue is to use graph theory, where our sport problem is equivalent to the [Minimum feedback arc set](https://en.wikipedia.org/wiki/Feedback_arc_set) problem.
-The most relevant things to know about this problem:

-* it's a [NP-hard](https://en.wikipedia.org/wiki/NP-hardness) optimisation problem (in layman's terms: finding an optimal solution can be **ridiculously** time consuming even with just a few dozen of players)
-* there is a nice pile of research articles proposing *heuristics* (in layman's terms: fast algorithms giving a "good enough" solution)
+The bad news: it's a [NP-hard](https://en.wikipedia.org/wiki/NP-hardness) optimisation problem.
+In layman's terms: finding the best solution can be **ridiculously** time consuming even with just a few dozen of players.
+The good news: there is a nice pile of research articles proposing *heuristics*.
+Those algorithms solutions that might not be optimal, but "close enough" to optimal in a "good enough" time.
+Various heuristics exists depending on how much computation time one is willing to pay in order to get stronger guarantees of optimality, or can be tailored to specific types of graphs.

 Dana uses the heuristic from [Eades, P., Lin, X. and Smyth, W.F.
 (1993)](https://researchrepository.murdoch.edu.au/id/eprint/27510/1/effective_heuristic.pdf), with trivial modifications for weighted graphs.
 This is an extremely fast & hopefully "not too bad" algorithm to compute a partial order (these full Pyanodon graphs have to come out before the end of time, after all).
 It's enough to get a much more satisfying result on the last crafting graph: